MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 # This correctly matches only those whose current_address is in Montreal
 Person.where_assoc_exists(:current_address, city: 'Montreal')

-# Every alternatives (except raw SQL):
+# In every alternatives (except raw SQL), doing a joins or anything else on :current_address will
-# Matches those that have had an address in Montreal, no matter when
+# actually do the exact same thing as doing it on :addresses.
+So their effect will be identical to:
 Person.where_assoc_exists(:addresses, city: 'Montreal')
 ```

-The general version of this problem is the handling of `limit` and `offset` on associations and in default_scopes. where_assoc_exists handle those correctly and only checks the records that match the limit and the offset.
+The general version of this problem is to handle `#limit` and `#offset` on associations and in default_scopes.

+`#where_assoc_*` methods handle `#limit`, `#offset` and `#has_one` correctly and checks that the records that match
+the limit and the offset also match the condition.

 Note: [MySQL has a limitation](README.md#mysql-doesnt-support-sub-limit), this makes handling has_one correctly not possible with MySQL.